-You’ve probably experienced this one.
-A heat wave is covering the Nashville area and the air conditioner in your home begins blowing out warm air or stops working altogether.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and wait out the heat until relief arrives.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the possibility of this happening to you this summer.
+It never fails.
+A heat wave is covering the Nashville area and the air conditioner in your home starts blowing out warm air or stops operating altogether.
+Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, and wait out the heat until relief arrives.
+While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the chance of this happening to you this summer.

-For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
-If the air flow is blocked in any way, it can cause problems in your unit.
-To guarantee great air flow, make sure to keep clear the immediate area around the vents - indoors and outside.
+For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
+If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
+To ensure your air conditioner has the air flow it needs, make sure to keep clear the immediate area around the vents - indoors and outside.
 This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Set your thermostat to be on only when you are actually in your home.